gouri-22/WiDS-Options-Pricing/Week 1 content/readme.md

 # **Python Basics!**

-For all those looking to learn Python from scratch, you can begin with [this notebook](https://github.com/gouri-22/WiDS-Options-Pricing/blob/main/Week%201%20content/intro_to_python.ipynb), while those of you who are already familiar with Python and are just looking to revise can go through [this notebook](https://github.com/Amish462004/Blackoptions-price/blob/main/Week%201-Content/Python_review.ipynb).
+For all those looking to learn Python from scratch, you can begin with [this notebook](https://github.com/gouri-22/WiDS-Options-Pricing/blob/main/Week%201%20content/intro_to_python.ipynb), while those of you who are already familiar with Python and are just looking to revise can go through [this notebook](https://github.com/gouri-22/WiDS-Options-Pricing/blob/main/Week%201%20content/Python_review.ipynb).

-For the first week we will be covering some basic topics:
+For the first week, we will be covering some basic topics:
 * [Getting Started](#getting-started)
 * [Introduction to Data Types and Data Structures in Python](#introduction-to-data-types-and-data-structures-in-python)
 * [Operators in Python](#operators-in-python)